Exploring the Role of Self Schema in Identity Formation

 Both positive and negative schemas have the power to harm, depending on their relationship with reality and behaviors.
 For example, we may hold the self schema we are so smart that we don’t need to learn anything new.
 Our core held beliefs, even when positive, may interfere with corrective or adaptive action.

 An interesting side comment is the psychological concept of depressive realism.
 According to depressive realism, when we are more realistic in our thoughts (self schema), we may be prone to depression.
-Perhaps, this is because reality is not always that cheery.
+Perhaps, this is because reality is not always wonderful.

 Changing Self Schemas

 While schemas, particularly self schemas, are stubborn and amazingly stable, they can change.
-“Decades of research suggest that self schemas are amendable to change by way of employing cognitive behavior therapy techniques” (2021).
+“Decades of research suggest that self schemas are amenable to change by way of employing cognitive behavior therapy techniques” (O’Byrne, 2021).
 Cognitive behavior therapy “assists clients improve maladaptive thought patterns that interfere with healthy behaviors and spark unsettling emotions” (Murphy, 2021).
 Cognitive behavior therapy teaches clients to challenge and replace negative thoughts, altering negative core self schemas such as self schemas such as worthlessness.

-In the book Explanatory Style, the authors explain that “The schema-change hypothesis suggests that, during cognitive therapy, fundamental, deep changes occur in the way the patient sees the world, especially his or her role in the world” (1995).
+In the book Explanatory Style, the authors explain that, “The schema-change hypothesis suggests that, during cognitive therapy, fundamental, deep changes occur in the way the patient sees the world, especially his or her role in the world” (Buchanan, McClell, & Seligman,1995).

 Another factor leading to change in self schemas is trauma.
 Trauma shatters core assumptions about our abilities.
 Trauma may disrupt positive self schemata.
 Where we once felt in control, we may now feel vulnerable.
 A major impact of trauma is loss of self trust.
-Melanie A. Greenburg and Stephen J. Lepore wrote that “disruption of self-trust schemata means that people no longer trust their own perceptions, reactions, and judgments” (2016).
+Melanie A. Greenberg and Stephen J. Lepore wrote that, “Disruption of self-trust schemata means that people no longer trust their own perceptions, reactions, and judgments” (Greenberg & Lepore, 2016).

 Sometimes life collides with schemas with such force that we have no choice but to adapt our core beliefs and rehaul our self schemas to fit life as we now know it.